I’m quietly fascinated by the rebirth of email newsletters.

 I’m not sure I know what to do with a newsletter.
-It has become a weekly summary of things I’ve written, thought and read.
-Hopefully it is only a little bad.
-On the internet, my OneZero column (which has an editor to prevent it being too bad) is usually published every Friday, but yesterday OneZero was closed in observation of Juneteenth and did not publish any content so there is nothing new from me this week.
+It has become a weekly summary of things I’ve written, thought, and read.
+Hopefully, it is only a little bad.
+On the internet, my OneZero column (which has an editor to prevent it from being too bad) is usually published every Friday, but yesterday OneZero was closed in observation of Juneteenth and did not publish any content so there is nothing new from me this week.
 But you can read old articles on Medium and previous copies of this newsletter on SubStack.

 I find the fiction in the New Yorker a little hit and miss.
 All to often it just seems to be twelve pages about a middle class family who find a raccoon in their swimming pool and then watch the sunrise from the top of a nearby hill.